-The Geospatial Big Data platform (GBDX) provides online access to large quantities of geospatial data including the Maxar data content library with Maxar satellite imagery and MDA RADARSAT-2.
+The Geospatial Big Data platform (GBDX) provides online access to large quantities of geospatial data including the Maxar data content library with Maxar satellite imagery.
 GBDX leverages Amazon Web Services (AWS) to deliver scalable storage and compute resources that can be used for advanced geospatial analytics and AI machine learning applications.

 To get an account, you must have a valid GBDX subscription.
 If you're interested in purchasing a subscription, use the

 Once you have a signed subscription agreement, someone from the Maxar GBDX Support team will set up your account and add an initial set of users requested by the contact person for the organization.

 When you are added to an account by a Maxar team member, you will be assigned the role of "user" or "administrator."
 The difference between the two roles is that administrators have the ability to invite users through the GBDX Dashboard.

 Administrators can invites users to the account using the "Invite User" button on the